flaschmurphy/sdc_term_1_proj_5/README.md

 Like all the Udacity projects, this was a very interesting one, but also a very challenging one that took far more time than anticipated.
-Although I'm disappointed with the quality of the detection in the final output, I did get a very good sense of the potential that Computer Vision combined with machine learning techniques like Support Vector Machines, Decision Trees and/or Neural Networks could have.
+Although I'm disappointed with the quality of the detection in the final output, I did get a very good sense of the potential that traditional computer vision combined with machine learning techniques like Support Vector Machines, Decision Trees and/or Neural Networks could have.

-The implementation did not do well with white cars initially and after working to address that problem, it started to do worst with the black car.
-Being so sensitive to color is obviously a major weakness and therefore a better understanding of the available color spaces would be needed to take it further.
+The implementation did not do well with white cars initially and after working to address that problem, it started to do worse with the black car.
+Being so sensitive to color is obviously a major weakness.
 If combining this with lane detection, traffic light detection and more, then multiple parallel pipelines would surely be required, each with it's own pre-processing, thresholds, classification model, etc.

 One major problem that I faced was realizing that the StandardScaler object needs to be persisted and reused.
 It was not obvious to me in the documentation or lesson that if I wanted to train in one process and then infer in another, that I would need to save and reload that scaler.
+Seems obvious in retrospect.
 Once I resolved this, a lot of the rest started to come together.

 Another major problem was getting the classifier to perform to a reasonable accuracy on my test images.
 This was quite a challenge and involved a lot of